Fungal nail

 Because it is difficult to avoid contact with microscopic organisms like fungi, the toenails are especially vulnerable around damp areas where people are likely to be walking barefoot (swimming pools, locker rooms, and showers).
 Injury to the nail bed may make it more susceptible to all types of infection, including fungal infections.
 Those who suffer chronic diseases such as diabetes, circulatory problems, or immune-deficiency conditions, are especially prone to fungal nails.
 Other contributory factors may be a history of the athlete's foot and excessive perspiration.

-A Chiropodist can detect a fungal infection early, culture the nail, determine the cause, and form a suitable treatment plan, which may include prescribing medication, and debridement (removal of the diseased nail, matter and debris) of an infected nail.
-Indeed, debridement is the preferred procedure.
+A Chiropodist can help detect a fungal infection early, assess the concern, and form a suitable treatment plan, which may include prescribing medication, and debridement (removal of the diseased nail, matter and debris) of an infected nail.

 Newer oral antifungals approved by Health Canada may be an effective treatment.
 They offer a shorter treatment time (3 to 4 months) however current studies show there are many unwanted side effects with any oral antifungal.